SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Function type parameters with the ``noescape`` declaration attribute do not require explicit use of ``self.`` for properties or methods.

+``nonobjc``
+    Apply this attribute to a
+    method, property, subscript, or initializer declaration
+    that can be represented in Objective-C.
+    The ``nonobjc`` attribute tells the compiler
+    that a declaration is not available to use in Objective-C code.

+    You use the ``nonobjc`` attribute to resolve circularity for bridging methods in a class marked with the ``objc`` attribute, and to allow overloading of methods and initializers in an a class marked with the ``objc`` attribute.

+    A method marked with the ``nonobjc`` attribute cannot override a method marked with the ``objc`` attribute.
+    However, a method marked with the ``objc`` attribute can override a method marked with the ``nonobjc`` attribute.
+    Similarly, a method marked with the ``nonobjc`` attribute cannot satisfy a protocol requirement
+    for a method marked with the ``@objc`` attribute.

 ``noreturn``
     Apply this attribute to a function or method declaration to indicate that the corresponding type of that function or method,